alesanchezr/Alkemy/src/content/posts/may-2018-web-design-promo.md

 category: "News"
 tags: ['promo','company news','news']
 cover: "../../assets/images/may-2018-promo.png"
 excerpt: "Been looking for an excuse to get a new website?
 Or maybe you just need an excuse to re-do your current one.
-Whatever the reason, Alkemy has you covered with our May 2018 promo!"
+Whatever the reason, Alkemy has you covered with our May 2018 promo!
+Take 20% off all Web Design Packages in the month of May."
 ---

 <div class="row">